• Skip to main content

 Embedded-SIM

-A form not widespread and in use only in Google Pixel 2 and the newest electric cars, it’s basically a SIM chip soldered onto the board itself, so you don’t have to insert it yourself.
+Embedded-SIM is a form not widespread and in use only in Google Pixel 2 and the newest electric cars, it’s basically a SIM chip soldered onto the board itself, so you don’t have to insert it yourself.
 Maybe we’ll start using this type in the future, but for now, micro-SIM and nano-SIM are the most commonly used.

 Prepaid and postpaid SIM cards

-Judging by the name, it should already be pretty obvious, but here it is: prepaid cards, or sometimes called burner cards, allow you to get a phone number for yourself, and then buy credits so you can text, call, or use the Internet.
-When credits run out, you’ll have to refill them to regain those functions.
 Postpaid SIM cards, on the other hands, require you to go to the provider, sign a contract for 12 or 24 months and choose a package that fits your needs.
-Then, you’ll have to pay the basic price of that package per month, which gives you perks like a certain number of free SMS, calls or mobile data.
+Then, you’ll have to pay the basic price of that package per month, which gives you perks like a certain number of free SMS, calls, or mobile data.

 Conclusion